Love long rides and motorcycle touring, but hate the unpleasantness that follows?

 The motorcycle gear you should wear ultimately depends on the weather conditions you’ll be riding in.
 For warmer weather, dress in mesh and ventilated gear that will help control the airflow around your body; for cooler weather, wear layers, gloves, and thick socks that will protect your extremities.
 And always, always wear a motorcycle helmet.

-How’s this for motorcycle riding tips?
-Did I leave any out?
-Let me know in a comment!
+How’s this for motorcycle touring tips?
+Let me know if I left any out in the comments!